dhh1128/tdd-homework/README.md

       (for "Zulu" or UTC), or an offset like "-0800".
     * When you're matching the other date format, you should match dates that have a comma after the month, as in "25 Jun, 2017".
+    * When you're extracting numbers, you should support comma-separated groupings, as in "123,456,789".

-    With these new requirements in mind, imagine at least 10 new tests that you will have to write.
+    With these new requirements in mind, imagine at least 20 new tests that you will have to write.
 Code the tests.
-(In pure TDD, you would code them one at a time, but for this exercise we'll have you code them all at once.)
+(In pure TDD, you would normally code them one at a time, but for this exercise we'll have you code them all at once.)

-11. Besides these new tests, think of at least one additional test for number extraction that ought to be written, that would fail for the code in its current form.
-Write that test as well.
+12. Run the tests and confirm that all of these new tests actually fail.

-12. Save your work, commit your code to git, and submit it to your repo.
+13. Save your work, commit your code to git, and submit it to your repo.
 Show the tests to a friend and ask them if they can think of any tests you missed.